oks-erm/sofing/README.md

 #### Logo and Page Headings Gradient
 Sofing movement does not have a logo at the moment, for this reason, the text logo was established.
 Although the font provided the style, it still looked rather bland, flat and intensively dull in default text colours and illegible or inappropriate when executed in colours.
 Thus, it was decided to implement a gradient of [Charcoal](#shades-of-charcoal-grey) and [Reef](#reef).
-A similar gradient was later applied to the Philosofy Page Heading and the Meetups Page Heading, but based on [Coral](#coral), to maintain the website colour palette.
+A similar gradient was later applied to the Philosofy Page Heading and the Meetups Page Heading, but based on [Coral](#coral), to maintain the colour palette.

 #### Blocks with CTA
 Each block of the Home Page that we want users to interact with and that contains a Call To Action, such as "join the club" or "follow the link", slightly grows (3%) whilst hovered over with a mouse.
 It provides a stimulating visual effect and draws users' attention even if hovered over with a mouse by accident whilst scrolling.
 To provide better performance on mobile devices the effect was implemented only for screens larger than 992px.